Gouravsharm1/vichill/README.txt

            change_appearance.js -> contains function an code that is mostly used for changing style and interface of application

-flowchart_of_vichill.jpeg -> Contains the flowchart of working of application.
+flowchart_of_vichill.jpg -> Contains the flowchart of working of application.
 It was made using draw.io .

 Working of application :